How To Become A 10x Developer: Step-By-Step Guide

 Go beyond the basics.
 Learn about more advanced or niche features of your language that can help you write more efficient and effective code.

-Make sure you're writing code that's not just functional, but also efficient.
-This involves choosing the right data structures, algorithms, libraries, and language features.
+Being a 10x developer is also about making sure you're writing code that's not just functional, but also efficient.
+This involves choosing the right data structures and algorithms, libraries, and language features.

 If you’re not sure which of these are best for your chosen language, then this is definitely something to look up and learn.
 Find out why these are the best also.

-This is just one reason why I recommend learning System Design - even as a junior developer.
+This is just one reason why I also recommend learning System Design, even as a junior developer, because it'll help you understand these 'bigger picture' concepts.
+(And also make you stand out with your boss).

-Use scripts, automation, and version control systems to ensure that your code runs the same way every time and that your work is easily replicable by others.
+Use scripts, automation, and version control systems to ensure that your code runs the same way every time and that your work is easily replicated by others.

 Finally, make sure to write clear, well-documented code (another possible task for those tools) that's easy to understand, troubleshoot, and maintain.